1. Start on the Bottom Rung

 2. Make Involvement Easy

 Thoughtfully consider what excuses or reasons people have for not getting involved in your group, then target those areas for improvement.
 This might require harsh scrutiny of your group's inner workings.
-But if you are serious about increasing parent involvement, you need to make it easy for parents to say yes.
+But if you're serious about increasing parent involvement, you need to make it easy for parents to say yes.

 3. Serve a Buffet

 Provide lots of different ways parents can get involved.
-If there's a smorgasbord of choices, it's more likely something will appeal to each person.
+If there's a smorgasbord of choices, it's more likely that something will appeal to each person.
 Break big jobs into little ones so the tasks aren't overwhelming.
 Identify jobs that can be done at home.
 Differentiate between one-time projects and responsibilities that continue throughout the year.
 Indicate projects that require the use of a committee and those that are best handled by an individual working on her own.
 Describe the skills needed for each task: organizational, analytical, creative, social, technical, physical, etc. And let people know how much time they're committing to for each job.
 Tell them that getting involved doesn't have to involve a neverending commitment of time and energy—even an hour or two a semester helps.

 4. Pop the Question